mailmandan/multi-agent-hack/README.md

 * Azure App Service (B1 Plan): $13.14
 * Azure OpenAI (GPT-4o 1M input/output tokens): $12,50 (Sample uses 10K tokens)
 * Azure OpenAI (text-3-large - 1M tokens):  $0.13 (Sample uses 5K tokens)
-* Azure Application Insights - FREE for the first 3 months, after that 1GB x 30 days - $74,75 (Sample uses 0,001 GB)
+* Azure Application Insights and Log Analytics - FREE for the first 3 months (Sample uses 0,001 GB.
+1GB is $74,75)

 ## ⚠️ Important Security Notice

 This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.
 For more guidance on designing state-of-the art AI workloads visit our [Well-Architectured Framework for AI](https://learn.microsoft.com/en-gb/azure/well-architected/ai/) page and visit our [landing zone guidance](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/architecture/basic-openai-e2e-chat).

 Happy hacking!